spk121/potato-make/CHEATSHEET.md

      - anything whose string representation as created by (format #f "~A" ...) make sense

+     Any procedures are applied lazily, when the rule is executed.

      (~ "string" (lambda () "string") ($ KEY) $@ 100 )

      Three versions of `~` with special effects